Chelmsford: Birthplace of radio

 Station 2MT led to the creation of its sister station in London "2LO", which subsequently led to the creation of the BBC.

 Bishopric

-In 1914 Chelmsford's church became a cathedral (see below) and the town got its own bishop.
+In 1914 Chelmsford's parish church was elevated in status to become Chelmsford Cathedral on the creation of the Diocese of Chelmsford, led by the Bishop of Chelmsford.

 World War II

 During World War II Chelmsford, an important centre of light engineering war production, was attacked from the air on several occasions, both by aircraft of the Luftwaffe and by missile.
 The worst single loss of life took place on Tuesday 19 December 1944, when the 367th Vergeltungswaffe 2 or V2 rocket to hit England fell on Henry Road, a residential street near the Hoffmans ball bearing factory and the Marconi Wireless Telegraph Company factory in New Street.
 Both factories were key to the war effort.
 Thirty-nine people were killed and 138 injured, 47 seriously.
 Several dwellings in Henry Road were completely destroyed, and many badly damaged in nearby streets.
 A monument to the dead is located in the city cemetery on Writtle Road.

 On 14 May 1943 Luftwaffe bombing raids hit Chelmsford leaving more than 50 people dead and leaving nearly 1,000 homeless.
 The bombs hit mainly the town centre, Springfield, and Moulsham.

 The GHQ Line part of the British hardened field defences of World War II runs directly through Chelmsford with many pillboxes still in existence to the north and south of the city.

 Hylands Park, the site of the former annual V Festival, hosted a prisoner of war camp, and from 1944 until it was disbanded in 1945, was the headquarters of the Special Air Service (SAS).